mendix/widgets-resources/README.md

 # Mendix Atlas UI
-This is the library for Mendix Atlas UI to quickly create a beautiful app with Mendix.
-This library acts as a submodule for the default Atlas UI starter apps that can be found [here](https://atlas.mendix.com/).
+Mendix Atlas UI it base of your app to quickly create a beautiful app with Mendix.
+For more information about the framework go [here](https://atlas.mendix.com/).

 ### Theme folder structure
 The theme folder consists of the default HTML pages, Sass, CSS and resources needed to style your application.